 3. You are likely to progress through your studies faster

 Many students who put off agreeing a date for their exam often fall into the trap of waiting until they “feel ready”.
-Unfortunately, for some, it is easy for this to turn into a bit of a negative cycle – not having a fixed date means that you don’t have the same motivation to study, which means you don’t feel ready, so you don’t book your exam, which reduces motivation to study.
+Unfortunately, for some, it is easy for this to turn into a bit of a negative cycle.
+Not having a fixed date means that you don’t have the same motivation to study.
+This means you don’t feel ready, so you don’t book your exam, which reduces motivation to study.
 At First Intuition, we have a team of experts to help if you do feel a bit stuck.
-We can provide the personal, local support you need to build your confidence and pass your exam – so if this is you, please get in touch!
+We can provide the personal, local support you need to build your confidence and pass your exam.
+So if this is you, please get in touch!

 That’s what we think – but what do you think?
 When do you book your exam?